-It focuses on governance of IT, optimisation of risk and benefit realisation.
+It focuses on governance of IT, optimisation of risk, and benefits realisation.
 The new versions places greater emphasis on information governance and big data as well as privacy and data management.
-There is also greater weight place on managing emerging technologies.
+There is also a greater weight place on managing emerging technologies.

 Certified in the Governance of Enterprise IT (CG-EIT) Course Outline

 - Organizational Structures, Roles, and Responsibilities

 - Legal and Regulatory Compliance

 - Organizational Culture

 - Business Ethics